9dots/get-coding-curricula/3-5/grade-3-archived/lesson-plans/lesson-5/lesson.md

 </note>

 <br/>
-- [ ] **Coders & Bots:** Assign a student to be the coder and read each line of code while another acts as the Bot and acts out the solution on the foam tiles.
+- [ ] **Coders & Bots:** Assign a student to be the coder and read each line of code and another student as the Bot to act out the code on the foam tiles.

 > > "I need one student to be the Coder and read the sequence one line at a time.
-A second student will be the Bot and act it out on the foam tiles."
+A second student will be the Bot and act out the sequence on the foam tiles."

 <iconp type='question'> What did the code do before that wasn’t working? </iconp>
 <iconp type='answer'> Answer: At line 11 the hero moved 6 steps instead of 2 so it walked off the board. </iconp>